+- The physical development of Neechi Commons included restoration of the heritage character of two attached buildings, built in 1903 and 1904.
 The complex showcases geo-thermal heating and cooling and has received Green Globes certification.

 * On Louis Riel Day, February 16, 2015, Neechi was honoured by Heritage Winnipeg with their Special President’s Award for the heritage restoration work that went into the creation of Neechi Commons.
 The ceremony took place in the rotunda of the old CN Station.

 * On July 16, 2014, Winnipeg City Council voted to provide Neechi with a “Strategic Economic Incentive Grant” in recognition of the valuable employment, cultural and community building role of Neechi Commons.
 Here is a link to Neechi’s presentation to the Executive Policy Committee prior to the Council meeting: Winnipeg – EPC 2014 07 16

 * Neechi Foods Co-Op Ltd. is the winner of the 2013 Excellence in Aboriginal Business Leadership Award from the Asper School of Business, University of Manitoba!
 Here is a link to photos of the Award event at the Winnipeg Convention Centre: http://www.flickr.com/photos/39774696@N07/sets/72157637022998345/ (click the return arrow to return to the Neechi website)

 * Neechi is a signatory to the Manitoba Food Charter www.foodmattersmanitoba.ca/content/manitoba-food-charter).

 Neechi Foods Co-Op Ltd. is a member of the Canadian Worker Cooperative Federation http://www.canadianworker.coop

 Neechi is a purchase partner of Local Investment Toward Employment (LITE) www.lite.mb.ca